chris-gaskell/uos-sced-site/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Single case experimental design
+  Single case design
 ---

 <!-- this is a subheadline -->
-...
-Mel and Steve to do this bit.
+Psychological interventions are fundamentally about delivering change for individuals.
+Despite this, there is relatively little time spent within psychological therapist training courses around teaching clinicians how to evaluate change occurrence.